 We believe that creativity is critical for humans to thrive.
 It is what makes humans human.

-We understand the history and impact of educational policies on our most historically resilient communities and we commit to addressing this throughout work.
+We understand the history and impact of educational policies on our most historically resilient communities and we commit to addressing this through our work.
 Our work is rooted in anti-racism and we believe that arts education can be a tool to create systemic change within education.

 We believe that growth is the most important aspect of learning.
 We are invested in the growth of our constituents, board, and staff through professional and leadership development.